-As a Third Culture, queer, femme, Pennsylvania-Deitsch (White), mixed-class person who grew up in different social, cultural, and racial contexts, often as a minority, I am in a unique position to support folks with exploring identity.
+As a Third Culture, queer, femme, Pennsylvania-Deitsch (White), mixed-class person who grew up being shaped and influenced by different social, cultural, and racial contexts, often as a racial and sexual identity minority, I am in a unique position to support folks with exploring identity.

 Whether you are questioning a particular layer of your identity, wanting to unpack trans-generational patterns or legacies you have inherited, wanting support around a cross-cultural dynamic you have with a partner, or trying to reconcile the multiple worlds that live within you, I am here to support you with feeling at home in yourself.
 Identity is an ongoing, evolutionary journey and I am honored to be a part of your adventure.